nasa/cumulus/docs/data-cookbooks/hello-world.md

 The HelloWorld task is provided for you as part of the `cumulus` terraform module, no configuration is needed.

-If manually adding the resource to a deployment, the lambda resource source is located in the Cumulus source at  [`cumulus/tf-modules/ingest/hello-world-task.tf`](https://github.com/nasa/cumulus/tf-modules/ingest/hello-world-task.tf).
-The lambda source code is located in the Cumulus source at ['cumulus/tasks/hello-world'](https://github.com/nasa/cumulus/tasks/hello-world/).
+If you want to manually deploy your own version of this Lambda for testing, you can copy the Lambda resource definition located in the Cumulus source code at  [`cumulus/tf-modules/ingest/hello-world-task.tf`](https://github.com/nasa/cumulus/tf-modules/ingest/hello-world-task.tf).
+The Lambda source code is located in the Cumulus source code at ['cumulus/tasks/hello-world'](https://github.com/nasa/cumulus/tasks/hello-world/).

 ## Execution